 Of course, some patients end up needing treatment not for overactive bladder but for its underlying cause.

 Because so many serious problems (including bladder cancer and neurologic disorders) can cause overactive bladder, seeing a doctor can serve more than one purpose.
-Not only can a urologist usually solve the urinary symptoms, they can make sure nothing more serious is going on.

 6. Avoiding these bladder irritants may help.